 - 5 In this scenario, 46 kV line upgrades are required to provide firm 46 kV supply without - 6 transmission line overload conditions.
-This requires reconductoring L32, L33, and L40 with - 7 559.5 AAAC Darien conductor. - 8
+This requires reconductoring L32, L33, and L40 with - 7 559.5 AAAC Darien conductor. - 9 Refer to Figure A1 for a load flow plot of the existing system configuration.